ipsy-md/docs/docs/cluster/cecile/software.md

-!!! note "Why two different stacks (use case):"
+!!! note "Why two different stacks"
     If you need to use a software that is not yet available on Cecile (in the `current stack`), after your request, the missing software is going to be installed in the `experimental stack`

 ## How to use the stacks

 There are multiple ways to access the stack depending on the control you want over the versions of softwares you would like to use:

-### Load the Ipsy environment (recommended method)
+### Load the Ipsy environment

 Instead of loading every package individually, you can activate an evironment containing only the newest version of each package.

+!!!
+Warning "Loading environments takes time"
+    Due to some changes in the package manager (Spack) currently loading an environment is a slow process that could take up to 5 minutes.

 === "Current stack"